Merthyr Tydfil railway station

-Since the Spring 2009 Timetable change on Monday 18 May, trains are able to arrive/depart from the station every half hour after the commissioning of a passing loop near Merthyr Vale.
+Since the spring 2009 timetable change, trains are able to arrive/depart from the station every half hour after the commissioning of a passing loop near Merthyr Vale.

 History

 The first station in Merthyr was opened by the Taff Vale Railway on 21 April 1841 in Plymouth Street.
 This was the second stage of the building of the main line from Navigation House (later Abercynon).
-The station was closed on 1 August 1877 when all Taff Vale passenger traffic was diverted to the Great Western Railway station at Merthyr High Street.
+The station was closed on 1 August 1877, when all Taff Vale passenger traffic was diverted to the Great Western Railway station at Merthyr High Street.